Suraj-Prajapati26/Laravel-Authentication/README.md

 4. Install JavaScript dependencies:*npm install*

 5. Create a copy of the `.env.example` file and rename it to `.env`.
-Update the necessary configuration values, such as database credentials.
+Update the necessary configuration values, such as database credentials and **SMTP** mail credentials using which you can send the password reset link to the users email.

 6. Generate an application key:*php artisan key:generate*